skumar225/bubble_sort/readme.md

 ## Learning Objectives
 * Describe how a Bubble Sort is performed and it's time complexity
-* Impliment a sorting algorithm in ruby
+* Impliment a sorting algorithm in javascript
 * Offer a solution to optomize the algorithm

 ## To do